Free Illinois Arrest & Criminal Records (Check Every IL County)

 3. Look for the official state agency website that handles sealing and expunging cases.
 In this search, it is the Illinois Office of the State Appellate Defender website.

-5. Clicking the link will provide details of how to complete and file the form.
+5. Clicking the link will provide details on how to complete and file the form.
 Download and complete the correct form or forms.

 7. The circuit clerk will submit notice of the petition to expunge to the district attorney and city or town counsel/attorney where the arrest occurred, the agency that made the arrest or filed the charges, and the Illinois State Police in the event one of these agents wishes to file a counter to the petition.